jorinvo/me/content/reads/work.md

 ---

-Some advise for money things
+Advise for job and money things